 Instructions

-- Combine one cup of milk with 1 tablespoon lemon juice.
+- Combine one cup of the milk with 1 tablespoon lemon juice.
 Set aside and allow it to sit for 3-5 minutes.*

 - Combine 1/3 cup sugar and lemon zest in a small bowl.
 Mix together and set aside.